ShadyGEE/GrabChat/README.md

 ## 🚀 Features

 * **One-Click Export** — Instantly export your entire conversation with a single click.
-* **Multi-Platform Support** — Compatible with ChatGPT, Claude, Gemini, Copilot, Perplexity, Grok, DeepSeek, Qwen, and more.
+* **Multi-Platform Support** — Compatible with ChatGPT, Claude, Gemini, Google Search AI Mode, Copilot, Perplexity, Grok, DeepSeek, Qwen, and more.
 * **Structured JSON Format** — Clean, organized exports for easy parsing and reuse.
 * **Markdown & PDF Exports** — Save in compact, readable, and shareable formats.
 * **Export History** — Keep track of your previous exports effortlessly.